TinySpins/Contour42/README.md

 **Normal use**

 **Only Python component (.xml parser)**

 If needed, the Python component can be run as a standalone script to extract contours from one Circle cvi42 workspace.

-Open a new terminal and navigate to the 'parse_cvi_xml' subdirectory in the main 'Contour42' project directory using 'cd path/to/dir'.
+Open a new terminal and navigate to the 'parse_cvi_xml' subdirectory in the main 'Contour42' project directory using `cd path/to/dir`.

 ```terminl